Omeprazole and sodium bicarbonate

-This list is not complete.
-Other drugs may interact with omeprazole and sodium bicarbonate, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+This list is not complete and many other drugs may affect omeprazole and sodium bicarbonate.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.